-Report by: David Sabel Participants: Conrad Rau, Manfred Schmidt-Schauß
+Report by: David Sabel Participants: Manfred Schmidt-Schauß

 Semantics of Functional Programming Languages.
 Extended call-by-need lambda calculi model the semantics of Haskell.
-We are interested in analyzing the semantics of those calculi, where we focus on the correctness of program analyses and program transformations.
-Results of this long-standing research include the correctness of strictness analysis by abstract reduction, results on the equivalence of the call-by-name and call-by-need semantics, correctness of program transformations w.r.t. contextual equivalence.
+In our research we analyze the semantics of those calculi with a special focus on the correctness of program analyses and program transformations.
+Our results include the correctness of strictness analysis by abstract reduction, results on the equivalence of the call-by-name and callby-need semantics, correctness of program transformations w.r.t. contextual equivalence, and investigations on the conservativity of language extensions.
+Recently, we analyzed a polymorphically typed core language of Haskell which uses System F-polymorphism, and we analyzed the question whether program transformations are optimizations, i.e. whether they improve the time resource behavior.
+We showed that common subexpression elimination is indeed an improvement (which seems to be obvious, but its proof was an open problem for several years).
+We also showed that our notion of improvement is (asymptotically) resource equivalent to the improvement theory developed by Moran & Sands in an untyped setting.